-March 7/14 – believe it or not, the Meet N Greet rooms are already being booked for late January, 2015.
-These few available rooms are valuable so if you’re thinking about it for a special meeting or specific type of gathering, contact the manager right away – firstname.lastname@example.org
+APRIL 16/14 – very soon, the 2014 info will be relegated to the bottom of the page (summary only).
+We’re already booking the Meet N Greet rooms for late January, 2015.
+The very few rooms which are available are quite valuable for your marketing.
+So if you’re thinking about one for a special/specific type of gathering, contact the manager right away – firstname.lastname@example.org

 THESE 2014 MEET N GREETS ARE NOW FINISHED – VERY SHORTLY, THESE WILL BE REMOVED – THE NEW 2015 MEET N GREETS, ONCE CONFIRMED, WILL BE POSTED HERE.